AkshithSagar/MyMovieList/API_Documentation.md

     }
    ```

-  ### Get movie by genre (updated)
+### Get - getMovieByGenre
-* In the last sprint, the get-movie-by-genre endpoint was a POST request, this sprint we changed it to a GET request with a header to comply with coding standards.
+* This endpoint is for getting all movies as per the genre
 * The header key is "genre" and the value is the genre with respect to which you want to fetch the movies
-* The GET endpoint is http://localhost:3000/getMovieByGenre
+* It can be tested using http://localhost:3000/getMovieByGenre on postman or any browser
 * The response is a list of movies as follows -

 ```